fastlane/ci/README.md

 1. `cd ci`
 1. `gem install bundle`
 1. `bundle update`
-1. `bundle exec rackup -p 8080 --env proudction`
+1. `bundle exec rackup -p 8080 --env production`
 1. Open [localhost:8080](http://localhost:8080/) in your web browser
 1. Follow the onboarding instructions in your browser.
 In particular you'll have to create a separate GitHub account that will be used for all bot activities